Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Tekk-Knight.md

 # Tekk-Knight

-An archetype of LIGHT Celestial Warrior monsters, inspired by the [*Mekk-Knight*](https://yugipedia.com/wiki/Mekk-Knight) archetype.
+An archetype of Celestial Warrior Monsters of every Attribute, inspired by the [*Mekk-Knight*](https://yugipedia.com/wiki/Mekk-Knight) archetype.
+It is part of the [k-Knight](k-Knight.md) superarchetype.

-The *Hi-Tekk-Knight* subarchetype features 1 monster for each Summoning tecnique (Ritual/Fusion/Synchro/Xyz/Link), which can all be Summoned using 2 *Tekk-Knight* monsters.
-The [*Dekk-Knight*](Dekk-Knight.md) subarchetype then consists of further upgraded monsters for each Summoning tecnique (except Ritual), which all require 2 *Hi-Tekk-Knight* monsters to Summon.
+The *Hi-Tekk-Knight* subarchetype features 1 Monster for each Summon tecnique (Ritual/Fusion/Synchro/Xyz/Link), which can all be Summoned using 2 *Tekk-Knight* monsters.
+The [*Dekk-Knight*](Dekk-Knight.md) archetype then consists of further upgraded Monsters for each Summon tecnique (except Ritual), which all require 2 *Hi-Tekk-Knight* monsters to Summon.

 The archetype is supported by the [*World Affinity*](World%20Affinity.md) archetype.